1800cc VW Engine Combo: How to Build a Big VW Engine on a Budget

 If you’ve never torn into a VW engine, two books you may want to read prior to getting all dirty are Tom Wilson’s How to Rebuild Your Volkswagen Engine, Jeff Fischer’s How to Hotrod Your VW Engine.
 And for those that prefer video to books: Rick Higgins How to Rebuild Your VW Engine DVD.
 You will need on hand the “usual” stuff like oil, gasket set, main bearings, rod bearings, cam bearings, Curil-T Sealant, and Dirko RTV.

 CRANK AND RODS: 74mm Crankshaft, VW Rod Journals.
 This is the biggest stroke you can go with, with minimal case machining or other hassles.
-If you are on a super tight budget, you can re-use the stock connecting rods, but these will require more clearancing of the case than some other rod options, because stock rods tend to be “fatter” on the big end, requiring more room.
+If you are on a super tight budget, you can re-use the stock connecting rods, but doing so will require more clearancing of the case than some other rod options.
+(This is because stock rods tend to be “fatter” on the big end, requiring more room.)
 The next best connecting rod option is our 5.4″ I-beam Connecting Rods.
 You simply don’t NEED more than this for this engine!
 The slickest move you can do on rods is to use a rod we have had made just for THIS application!
 By increasing the crankshaft stroke from 69 to 74mm, that’s a 5mm increase.
 This is split with 2.5mm up top, and 2.5mm at the bottom.
 2.5mm = .100″.
 So one trick to put the piston close to the same place at TDC is to use a 5.325″ long rod, which is .075″ shorter than the stock 5.4″ rod.
 So the 74mm crank and 5.325″ rod combo puts you within .025″ of the original TDC location!
-In the past you had to use more expensive “H-beam” rods, since only those were available in the 5.325″ length.
-We decided to fix this problem by having a 5.325″ rod made in the affordable I-beam style, 5.325″ I-beam Connecting Rods.
-The net result of this is that you will wind up with an engine that assembles very close to stock!
+Another option is a more expensive “H-beam” rod.
+Using a 5.325″ H-beam rod will wind up with an engine that assembles very close to stock!
 This means no special work on push rods, cylinder tin, or exhaust system either!
 If you have a little more $, you can use a 76mm Crankshaft, VW Rod Journals along with 5.325″ I-beam Connecting Rods.
 The 76mm stroke will get you to 1848ccs.
 If you try to run the 76mm stroke with 5.4″ rods the cylinder base shim will get too thick, and you’ll start running into hassles you weren’t expecting due to the wider engine.
 Now you need new longer push rods.
-And you will need thicker (more expensive) cylinder base shims.
+You will also need thicker (more expensive) cylinder base shims.
 And then the cooling tin and fan shroud won’t fit without “massaging”.
 And the exhaust doesn’t line up.
 Ugh….
 We’ll deal with other engine combinations in other articles, keep this one focused!

 OIL SYSTEM: Use either a 21mm oil pump, or a 26mm oil pump if you are going to use a full flow filter kit.
 We are not going to go into depth on this, this is supposed to be a “Simple” engine.
 Another slick idea for you guys is to use the OEM VW Filter Pump Oil Pump.
 But these only come compatible with 4 Bolt “Dished” cams.
 But we have Budget 4 Bolt Dished Cams in mild performance grinds, that are PERFECT for what you are doing without breaking the bank!
 However, if you are going to stick with the traditional 3 bolt (FLAT) cams, Bugpack’s Filter Pump is a nice unit.